killerducky/killerducky.github.io/go/intro.md

 # Black to Play problems
 * [Black to play](http://blacktoplay.com)

+# Reviewing with AI
+* [KaTrain](https://github.com/sanderland/katrain/releases) GUI (comes with KataGo engine) to review games with AI

 # 101Weiqi Progressive problems
 * This site does have total beginner problems, but since the site is in Chinese it’s probably only worth the trouble when you get to ~15kyu or stronger.
 But it’s the best curated collection of problems out there:
 * [101weiqi](https://www.101weiqi.com)